 The Bottom Line

-La Roche-Posay is a genuinely good brand -- but it's not universally worth the premium.
-Buy the three products that use LRP's specific strengths (Anthelios, Toleriane, Effaclar) and save money on the rest with CeraVe or The Ordinary alternatives.
+La Roche-Posay is a strong brand -- but it's not universally worth the premium.
+Buy the products that use LRP's specific strengths (Anthelios, Toleriane, Effaclar) and save money on the rest with CeraVe or The Ordinary alternatives.

 A smart combined routine: CeraVe Hydrating Cleanser + LRP Toleriane Moisturizer + LRP Anthelios SPF 60.
 Total: ~$60 for a premium-quality 3-step routine.